Chart Color Schemes

 Alawa is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-The population of Alawa, as estimated by AreaSearch based on ABS updates and address validation, is around 2,208 as of November 2025.
-This reflects an increase from the 2021 Census figure of 2,078 people, representing a growth of 130 individuals or approximately 6.3%.
-AreaSearch's estimate is based on the resident population of 2,206 inferred from the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
-The estimated population density for Alawa is around 1,780 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
-Alawa's growth rate of 6.3% since the census compares favorably to other SA3 areas, being within 1.3 percentage points of the average growth rate for these areas (7.6%).
-The primary driver behind this population growth was overseas migration, contributing approximately 78.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, as of November 2025, Alawa's estimated population is around 2,208.
+This reflects an increase of 130 people since the 2021 Census, which reported a population of 2,078.
+The current resident population estimate of 2,206 by AreaSearch is inferred from ERP data release in June 2024 and address validation since the Census date.
+This results in a density ratio of 1,780 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Alawa's growth rate of 6.3% since census positions it within 1.1 percentage points of the SA3 area (7.4%).
+Population growth was primarily driven by overseas migration contributing approximately 78.0% of overall population gains during recent periods.

-AreaSearch's projections for Alawa are based on ABS/Geoscience Australia data released in 2024 with a base year of 2022 for SA2 areas.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch applies growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Looking ahead, demographic trends suggest a population increase just below the median of national areas for Alawa.
-According to aggregated SA2-level projections, the suburb is expected to expand by approximately 213 persons to reach around 2,421 inhabitants by the year 2041, reflecting an overall increase of about 9.6% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, AreaSearch applies growth rates by age cohort to each area, as provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Moving forward, demographic trends suggest a population increase just below the median of national areas.
+By 2041, the Alawa SA2 is expected to expand by 213 persons, reflecting an overall increase of 9.6% over the 17 years.

 Frequently Asked Questions - Population